Skip to main content

 Costa Rica

 The social, economic, and political instability in Nicaragua has motivated the migration of Nicaraguans to Costa Rica.
-By the end of 2022, approximately 10% of the total population (680,000 people) had emigrated to Costa Rica in the south and to the US in the north.
+By the end of 2023, 225,000 Nicaraguans had requested asylum in Costa Rica, less than 10% of whom were accepted.

 The social, economic, and political instability in Nicaragua has motivated the migration of Nicaraguans to Costa Rica.
-By the end of 2022, approximately 10% of the total population (680,000 people) had emigrated to Costa Rica in the south and to the US in the north.
+By the end of 2023, 225,000 Nicaraguans had requested asylum in Costa Rica, less than 10% of whom were accepted.

 current crises